-Registrar.
-Any student who misses five or more classes (33%) of a fifteen-week course that meets once per week, or ten or more classes (33%) of a course that meets twice per week, or more than one class (33%) of a course that meets for five weeks, may be administratively withdrawn from the course upon recommendation of the Academic Dean, in consultation with the course instructor and Registrar.
-At the end of the semester, a WF will be recorded.
+A student who misses five or more classes (33%) of a fifteen-week course that meets once per week, or ten or more classes (33%) of a course that meets twice per week, or more than one class (33%) of a course that meets for five weeks, may be administratively withdrawn from the course upon recommendation of the Academic Dean, in consultation with the course instructor and Registrar.
+A WF will be recorded.